-Applications for the 2017-18 school year will be available mid-September, 2016.
+Applications for the 2017-18 school year need to be submitted by January 15.
 The Webb Schools is a coeducational private high school for students in grades 9-12.
 Please contact the Admission Office at (909) 482-5214 for more information.

 - Submit an online inquiry.
 Please complete before scheduling a campus visit and/or interview.